-Delicious Brussel Sprouts!
+Delicious Brussels Sprouts!

-Don’t think you are a Brussels Sprouts person?
+Don’t think you are a Brussels sprouts person?
 You’ve probably just never had them prepared well.
 Try these… they might change your mind!

 Roasted Brussel Sprouts Recipe

-- Preheat the oven to 400 degrees.
+- Preheat the oven to 400°F.

-- Wash and dry the Brussels Sprouts.
+- Wash and dry the brussels sprouts.

 - Place on a large baking sheet.